smlacava/Horme/README.md

 # <span style="color:blue">HORME</span>

-***HORME*** *(Handler for the Observable Rotating Motion of the Encephalos)* is a toolbox which allow to show a 3D image of the brain, which is manually inspectable by rotating it.
+***HORME*** *(Handler for the Observable Rotating Motion of the Encephalos)* is a toolbox which allow to show a 3D image of the brain, in order to ease its visualization.

 <p align="center">
   <img src="Images\brain.png" width="600" title="3D brain">